• Zur Metanavigation

 Please fill out our application form.
 You will then receive your access data and further information.

-How can I integrate the Matomo code into my FIONA website?
+How can I track my FIONA website in Matomo?

-How can I get Matomo to track my WordPress site?
+How can I get Matomo to track my Blog in the UHH Blog Farm?

 1. Request Matomo access